Optimizing quantum error correction protocols with erasure qubits: Superconducting architectures

 \subsection{Imperfect erasure reset}

-Next, we investigate how false-negative and false-positive erasure detections affects the performance of dual-rail qubits.
+Next, we examine how errors in erasure detection impact the performance of dual-rail qubits.
+To clarify, we define false-negative erasure detections as instances where actual erasures are missed, and false-positive detections as cases where erasures are incorrectly identified.

 We also compare the two implementations of reset operations and find their effect on the QEC threshold.
-We find that using one-way pulses, and only implementing them following erasure detection, reduces the effect of false-positive and false-negative erasure detection by roughly a half.
+We found that implementing one-way pulses following the erasure detection yields the best overall performance.
+While both false-positive and false-negative erasure detection reduced the erasure threshold, this reduction was approximately halved when using the one-way pulse after the detection.

 To simplify the analysis, we simulated noise that only occurs during gates~\cite{Kubica2023} and expressed the results as the averaged erasure per operation.
 This modification slightly shifts the value of $e^*$, but does not change the qualitative results.

 The process of restoring the dual-rail qubit may need to incorporate the classical feedback and operate on a time scale similar to that of other quantum operations.
 Here, we show that the reset operation of the dual-rail qubit that does not depend on the erasure information amplifies the noise from erroneous erasure detections.
 This type of classical feedback has been demonstrated in superconducting qubits \cite{corcoles2021exploiting,stefanazzi2022qick}, with an extra delay that, in principle, can go below $50\unit{ns}$.
 Single Flux Quantum (SFQ) devices~\cite{mukhanov2019scalable} have the potential to further decrease feedback latency to a minimal level.